Postdoc Career Success at Lund University

 of Lund University's postdocs.
 You can register your interest below.

 Postdoc Career Success is a training course in English introducing essential skills and tools that you can apply immediately in your daily work.

-The programme's practical, step-by-step approach is shaped to help you settle quickly and effectively into your roles as you progress, and provides the motivation and support you need to structure your own career.
+The programme aims to help you settle quickly and effectively into your roles as you progress, and provides the motivation and support you need to structure your own career.

-The course material and approach are designed to equip you to make the greatest contribution possible, accelerate your progress and fulfil your potential, wherever your career choices take you.
+The course material and approach are designed to equip you to make the greatest possible contribution, to accelerate your progress and fulfil your potential, wherever your career choices take you.

-The programme's core of 15 online eclasses offers greater flexibility than a workshop series or residential course.
-It caters for the diverse work schedules and preferences of postdocs across all different disciplines.
+The programme has a core of 15 online eclasses that offers greater flexibility than a workshop series or residential course, and caters for the diverse work preferences of postdocs across all different disciplines.

 The pacing of the core content is designed to suit researchers with full-time commitments.
 The average time required to complete all the programme's elements thoroughly is no more than 2 hours every two weeks.
-The timing and on-demand format help make sure you can stay engaged, and provide ample opportunity to explore and apply all the course material, tools and resources.
+The timing and on-demand format help make sure you have ample opportunity to explore and apply all the course material, tools and resources.

 Postdoc Career Success retains the advantages of interactive training by combining online components with live group webinar sessions and individual mentoring.
 It means that participants also get the benefit of engaging directly with the trainers at PostdocTraining and other LU colleagues taking part in the programme.